jaantollander/masters-thesis/content/30_monitoring.md

 \label{fig:monitoring-system}
 ](figures/lustre-monitor.drawio.svg)

-This section explains how our monitoring system works.
+This section explains how our monitoring system works and how we collect file system usage statistics from the Lustre file system in the Puhti cluster using Lustre Jobstats.
-We explain how we collect file system usage statistics from the Lustre file system in the Puhti cluster using Lustre Jobstats.
+We built the monitoring system as a client-server application, consisting of a monitoring client, an ingest server, and a time series database, illustrated in Figure \ref{fig:monitoring-system}.
 We do not monitor the usage of the local storage areas because monitoring their usage is complicated.
 Since they are not part of the Lustre file system, we cannot use Lustre Jobstats.
 A more practical option is to combine the reservations for local storage from Slurm accounting using job identifiers from Lustre Jobstats data.